Australian Open: Emma Raducanu ready to play in Melbourne after ankle injury - NewsBreak

 BBC

-Australian Open 2023: Melbourne heat causes play to be stopped on outdoor courts
+Australian Open 2023 results: World number one Iga Swiatek opens with straight-set win

 Coverage: Commentary every day from 07:00 GMT on Radio 5 Sports Extra 'Tennis Breakfast' live from Melbourne, with selected live text commentaries and match reports on the BBC Sport website and app.
-Play on the outside courts was suspended for three hours on the second day of the Australian Open...
+World number one Iga Swiatek made a winning start at the Australian Open as she beat German Jule...

 BBC

-Note: Update: Conditions have improved at Melbourne Park.
-Outdoor matches will be called at 4:50 p.m. local time for 5 p.m. resumption of play.
-Play has been suspended on the outside courts at the Australian Open Tuesday afternoon when the AO Heat Stress Scale reached 5.
-Play continued until the end...